Associate Professor. (Ph.D., University of Chicago)

 Office phone: (856) 225-6204 (but email is better)

-Research Areas: Memory and learning, group dynamics, environmentalism, reasoning about space.
+Research Areas: Memory and learning, cultural and group dynamics, environmental psychology, spatial reasoning, artificial intelligence.

 NEW!
 Fall 2024 Course Cognition Neuroscience and Cinema

 NEW!
-Spring 2025 International Studies Course (Paris) Culture, Psychology, and Neuroscience of Urban Spaces
+Spring 2025 International Studies Course (Paris) Psychology and neuroscience of urbanism.
+Here is the brochure (come visit Paris with me!).

 RECENT COURSES: